Ignite Your Team: 50+ Engaging Team Building Activities for Success

 Step 4: Plan and Communicate

-- Book venues or virtual platforms
+• Book venues, facilitators, or virtual platforms well in advance.

 Step 5: Facilitate and Participate